Diocese of Fossano

-The Italian Catholic Diocese of Fossano (Dioecesis Fossanensis) is in Piedmont, in the Province of Cuneo.
+The Diocese of Fossano (Dioecesis Fossanensis) is a Latin diocese of the Catholic Church in Piedmont, in the Province of Cuneo.
 It is a suffragan of the Archdiocese of Turin.

 Fossano became an episcopal see in 1592, through the reassignment of eleven localities from the diocese of Turin and four from the diocese of Asti.
 The diocese was suppressed in 1802 during the control of the French Consulate and the First Empire, and reestablished in 1817.

 History

 The diocese of Fossano was established by Pope Clement VIII in a bull which he signed on 15 April 1592.
 On the same day he addressed a bull of appointment to Bishop Camillo Daddeo, transferring him to Fossano from the diocese of Brugnano.
 He also addressed a letter to the Archbishop of Turin, notifying him of the transfer of a number of parishes from his jurisdiction to that of the new diocese.
 He addressed another to the people of Fossano, notifying them of the promotion of their town (oppidum) to the status of a city (civitas).
 Finally, the Pope wrote to Charles Emmanuel I, Duke of Savoy, officially notifying him of the creation of the diocese and the appointment of Bishop Daddeo.
 In the letter to Bishop Daddeo, Pope Clement notes that he has assigned the right of presentation to the vacant See of Fossano to the Dukes of Savoy, and that the Dukes are to continue to enjoy the rights of patronage which they possessed in the territory before the diocese was erected.
 In fact, the initiative for the creation of the new diocese had come from Charles Emanuel himself, who had recently (1588) seized the Marqisate of Saluzzo in an effort to free himself from the political grasp of his French cousins.